 Geostationary Mesoscale Imagery: An Overview

-The images captured by geostationary mesoscale satellites are typically in the visible and infrared spectrums, allowing for the detection of various atmospheric and weather conditions, including clouds, precipitation, and atmospheric temperature.
-This type of imagery is particularly useful for meteorologists and weather forecasters, as it provides real-time information on weather conditions and allows for more accurate weather predictions.
+Geostationary mesoscale imagery is typically in the visible and infrared spectrums.
+This allows the images to capture a variety of atmospheric and weather conditions, including clouds, precipitation, and atmospheric temperature.
+This information is valuable for meteorologists and weather forecasters, as it can be used to make more accurate weather predictions.

 GOES-16 and 18 each have two default domains (see below), however, the domains can be positioned anywhere within the full disk upon request.
 Requests are placed by National Weather Service (NWS) Weather Forecast Offices (WFOs).
 You can see the current and future meso plots here https://vlab.noaa.gov/web/towr-s/mmm/meso-view.

-They are announced in the ADMSDM product.
+They are announced in the ADMSDM product list as well.

 Another benefit of geostationary mesoscale imagery is its high resolution.
 These images are typically captured at a resolution of 1 km or less, which allows for the detection of smaller-scale weather patterns and features.
 This level of detail is particularly useful for monitoring and predicting the development of severe weather, such as hurricanes and tornadoes.